jonhjelm/docs-and-training/tutorials/level_3_service_creation/python_imageconverter.md

 object describing the resource behind `gss_ID`.
-This object contains so-called `requestDescription` objects for operations such as download, upload, update, delete, etc. Here, since we want to download the file, we use the `readDescription` object to confirm that download is a supported operation.
+This object contains so-called `requestDescription` objects for operations such as download, upload, update, delete, etc. Here, since we want to download the file, we use the `readDescription` object to confirm that downloading is a supported operation.

 To be able to convert a file, we need to find a space to temporally store it on the machine our service is deployed on.
 We do this using Python's `tempfile`